-Sihanoukville is Cambodia’s most popular beach town, however, it has a rather bad reputation – particularly among European tourists and travellers.
+Sihanoukville is Cambodia’s most popular beach town.
+Actually, that’s the reason why it has a rather bad reputation – particularly among European tourists and travellers.

 But I find that already this picture shows that Sihanoukville absolutely has its nice corners and can be the perfect gateway to various great locations.